-The city is located on a hill in the south of the town of Üzümlü in the Fethiye district of Muğla.
+The city is located on a hill to the south of the town of Üzümlü in the Fethiye district of Muğla.
 It was first identified by Charles Fellows in 1840.
 The Lycian name of the city is Kadawanti.
-The city coins bearing its Lycian name suggest that Kadyanda was an independent city during the dynastic period.
-Most probably it may have been connected to Caria in the 4th century BCE, but it is known that Kadyanda was a member of the Lycian League during the Hellenistic and Roman periods.
-Although there are monumental tombs dating to the 5th century BCE from the dynastic period, the majority of the ruins spread over the hill dates to the Roman period.
+Coins bearing its Lycian name suggest that Kadyanda was an independent city during the dynastic period.
+It may most probably have been connected to Caria in the 4th century BCE, but it is known that Kadyanda was a member of the Lycian League during the Hellenistic and Roman periods.
+Although there are monumental tombs dating to the 5th century BCE from the dynastic period, the majority of the ruins spread across the hill date to the Roman period.

-Other than the partial cleaning of the theater building in 1992, no excavation was carried out in the past.
-The first official excavations started in 2022.
-The south-facing theater building located in the southeast of the city is dated to the end of the 2nd century or the beginning of the 1st century BCE.
-Although 20 rows of seats were partially preserved, the stage building was destroyed.
-The agora of the city and a one-sided stadium are located to the northwest of the theater building.
-To the north of them are the remains of a bath, a temple and a large street passing through these ruins.
+Apart from the partial cleaning of the theater building in 1992, no excavations had been carried out previously.
+The first official excavations began in 2022.
+The south-facing theater building, located in the southeast of the city, is dated to the end of the 2nd century or the beginning of the 1st century BCE.
+Although 20 rows of seats are partially preserved, the stage building has been destroyed.
+The city’s agora and a one-sided stadium are located to the northwest of the theater.
+To the north of these are the remains of a bath, a temple, and a large street passing through the ruins.
 Most of the tombs on the slopes of the hill are Lycian rock tombs.

 Salas Tomb Monument